TB, armed guards, lack of food at UN migrant ... | Taiwan News

 But dependence upon European funding and its increasingly restrictive migration policies have left the U.N. in the uncomfortable position of being the arbiter of horror stories.
 It is the U.N.’s job to decide who has suffered enough to get a coveted resettlement slot in another country.

-Many end up waiting months, sometimes years — often in other detention centers — to find out their fate.
+Many end up waiting months, sometimes years — often in other detention centers — to learn their fate.
 The U.N. is now threatening to suspend asylum cases altogether for unauthorized migrants who refuse to leave its GDF facility.

 The facility, like the UNHCR mission in Libya itself, was funded largely by European countries.
 The idea was that it would be operated by UNHCR, with cooperation from the Libyan government.